improve-ai/swift-ranker/README.md

 ### Asynchronous Model Loading

 Asynchronous model loading allows decisions to be made at any point, even before the model is loaded.
-If the model isn't yet loaded or fails to load, it will simply return the first variant as the decision.
+If the model isn't yet loaded or fails to load, the first variant will be returned as the decision.

 ```swift
 tracker = new DecisionTracker(trackUrl)